-- Public funding is already identified and available thus there is no need; and - The size of the scheme does not warrant the need for or expense of establishing a private finance model.
+- Public funding is already identified and available thus there is no need - The size of the scheme does not warrant the need or expense in establishing a private finance model

-3.2.6 Procurement Option Assessment (Infrastructure)
+3.2.6 Procurement Option Assessment

-To compare the five procurement options, levels of cost, time and quality certainty have been considered and rated as high, medium or low certainty levels for the project as shown in Table 3.5.
+To compare the five procurement options, levels of cost, time and quality certainty have been considered and rated as high, medium or low certainty levels for the project.
 Based in an initial assessment design and build has been selected, which will be subject to further review.